gatk555/ngspice/README.md

 A file, /usr/local/README.ngspice, identifies the origin of the files, and for Linux the latest revision that was included in the build.

 This branch is for this file and Github Actions workflow files only, the ngspice source is on a branch with a name of the form pm_XX, depending on the current Sourceforge development branch.
-There is currently one local change to the source: the MacOS compile script has been modified to support cross-compiling for arm64.